Skip to main content

 While the act of eating grass isn’t harmful to cats, your cat’s health and safety could be at risk if he eats grass that’s been treated with fertilizer, weed killer, or other chemicals.
 When your cat eats grass outdoors, you can’t know for certain what that grass has been exposed to.
 As a result, it’s possible that your cat could ingest harmful toxins.

 It’s also possible that your cat could ingest a toxic plant while he’s eating grass.
-It’s always wise to ensure that anything you plant in your garden or yard is cat safe, but you won’t necessarily be able to keep your cat from wandering into your neighbors’ gardens and eating what’s growing there.
+It’s always wise to ensure that anything you plant in your garden or yard is cat-safe, but you won’t necessarily be able to keep your cat from wandering into your neighbors’ gardens and eating what’s growing there.
+This is just one more reason to consider keeping your cat indoors!

 Brown shorthair cat in a yard eating a patch of grass

 One of the best ways to keep your cat safe while still letting him eat grass is to grow grass for him indoors.
 There are plenty of cat grass gardens and grass seeds that you can use to easily and quickly grow grass in your home.
+That’s how common this is!
 Cat grass is easy to grow, and it requires only a little watering and sunlight.
 Some stores even sell pots of live cat grass, so you don’t have to worry about growing it yourself.

-When you grow your own cat grass, you can offer it up to your cat daily, so he always has grass available if he feels he needs it.
-You’ll need to experiment with how much grass your cat eats, but by establishing two or three different pots of grass at different growth stages, you can usually keep up with most cats’ eating habits.
+When you grow your own cat grass, you can offer it up to your cat daily, so he always has grass available if he feels he needs or wants it.
+You’ll need to experiment with how much grass your cat eats, but by establishing two or three different pots of grass at different growth stages, you can usually keep up with most cats’ eating and playing habits.

-Ensuring your cat doesn’t eat grass outdoors will be difficult to do if he spends unsupervised time outside.
-When your cat is an indoor-only cat, ensuring he has access only to the grass that you’ve grown is much easier.
+If your cat spends unsupervised time outside, it will be difficult to ensure that he doesn’t eat grass.
+When your cat is indoors only, ensuring that he has access only to the grass that you’ve grown is much easier.

 Paige Cerulli